-Knowing which foods have anti-inflammatory properties is essential for everyone including myself as a freelance creative copywriter.
+Knowing which foods have anti-inflammatory properties is essential for everyone especially if you experience aches and pains regularly.
 Anti-inflammatory foods are especially helpful if you suffer from any type of arthritis.
 Osteoarthritis (OA) is the most common form of arthritis.
 Osteoarthritis begins with the breakdown of joint cartilage which results in pain, stiffness, swelling and tenderness.
 The joints are most often affected, but osteoarthritis can also change the shoulders, elbows, wrists and ankles.

 Salmon, mackerel, sardines are full of omega-3s (good fat).
 Research tells us omega-3 fatty acids significantly reduce joint pain.
 Healthy fats may also enable people taking non-steroidal anti-inflammatory drugs (NSAIDs) to reduce their dosage or discontinue use.

 Mixed Berries packed with antioxidants.
 Antioxidants protect your body against inflammation and free radicals.

 Green Tea possesses anti-inflammatory properties which may help reduce pain from OA.